ydalosa/sylvain69780.github.io/_posts/2023-02-26-Newton-and-PI.md

     print()
 ```

-This gives after 20 iterations, quite same number as the pi of the math library, that is geat !
+This gives after 20 iterations, a number very close to the pi of the math library, that is great !

 ```
 20 iterations.